Continuing Education Program

 Dentists are required to renew their licenses every two years, beginning

 April 1 of each odd-numbered year.
 In that two-year period, dentists must obtain

 To help members meet their CE requirements, PDA and its district and local

 societies sponsors educational events in several locations throughout the state,

 including Wellsboro, Greensburg and Danville.
 Some topics include risk

 management, infection control and all phases of clinical dentistry.

-At the beginning of each licensure renewal year, PDA distributes a CE
+In June of each licensure renewal year, PDA distributes a CE

 tracking folder to all active PDA member dentists.
 This folder helps members